Health & Care Review

 Numbers of GPs who want to leave within 5 years at all-time high, finds survey

-The Ninth National GP Worklife Survey 2017 was carried out by University of Manchester researchers and have now published the independent report commissioned and funded by the National Institute for Health Research Policy Research Programme.
+The Ninth National GP Worklife Survey 2017 was carried out by University of Manchester researchers, who have now published the independent report commissioned and funded by the National Institute for Health Research Policy Research Programme.

 Key facts highlighted include: